chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 a senior iOS and Android developer, shown me AppCode for the first time.
 This is another IDE from JetBrains for iOS development.
 It allows you to improve your development speed by allowing you to use some of the refactoring tools that you can find in Android Studio.
 However it's not all peace and light in this case.
-Some of the refactoring tools are not available for Swift and you will still need XCode to work on Xib and Storyboard (the Jetbrains team developed a plugin for interface builder, but that has been discontinued).
+Some of the refactoring tools are not available for Swift and you will still need XCode to work on Xib and Storyboard (the JetBrains team developed a plugin for interface builder, but that has been discontinued).
  Anyway, if you start to get used to the Android Studio writing code workflow, you will feel at home with AppCode :relaxed:.

 ### Final thoughts
-Android Studio and AppCode are based on IntelliJ IDEA, the famous Java IDE from Jetbrains.
-But that's half of the story: Jetbrains IDE family is really big.
+Android Studio and AppCode are based on IntelliJ IDEA, the famous Java IDE from JetBrains.
+But that's half of the story: JetBrains IDE family is really big.
  You can find an IDE for each of your favourite language:
  * CLion, for C and C++
  * PhpStorm